AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 ### Update schedule cron schedule {#update-schedule}

-You can use `schedule` to update the cron schedule.
+You can use the `schedule` path to update the cron schedule.
 For more information about cron schedules, please read the [cron expression format](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) documentation.

 **API format**